fstab/docker-weechat-otr/README.md

 Storing Configuration Permanently
 ---------------------------------

+The instructions above show an easy way to try out [WeeChat](https://weechat.org) and [OTR](http://en.wikipedia.org/wiki/Off-the-Record_Messaging) encryption.

+However, if you use [WeeChat](https://weechat.org) regularly, you may soon find it annoying that all data in the [Docker](http://docker.io) container is lost as soon as [WeeChat](https://weechat.org) exits:

-As [WeeChat](https://weechat.org) runs in the [Docker](http://docker.io) container, all configuration changes will be gone when [WeeChat](https://weechat.org) exits.
-That means, you need to configure your nick each time you start the container
+  * You need to configure your nick each time you start the container

+    ```
     /set irc.server.freenode.nicks alice
+    ```

-and [WeeChat](https://weechat.org) will generate a new [OTR](http://en.wikipedia.org/wiki/Off-the-Record_Messaging) key and fingerprint each time it starts.
+  * [WeeChat](https://weechat.org) generates new [OTR](http://en.wikipedia.org/wiki/Off-the-Record_Messaging) keys and fingerprints each time it starts.

-Moreover, all conversation logs will be gone once [WeeChat](https://weechat.org) quits.
+  * All conversation logs are gone once [WeeChat](https://weechat.org) quits.

-If you start using [WeeChat](https://weechat.org) regularly, you might want to store data permanently.
+If you start using [WeeChat](https://weechat.org) regularly, you want to store data permanently.
 In order to do that, you need to create a directory on your host computer and map that directory to `/home/otr/.weechat` in the [Docker](http://docker.io) container:

     mkdir ~/.weechat
     chmod 700 ~/.weechat
     docker run -v ~/.weechat:/home/otr/.weechat -t -i fstab/weechat-otr:v1

-That way, all [WeeChat](https://weechat.org) data is stored in `~/.weechat` on the host system.
+That way, all [WeeChat](https://weechat.org) data is stored in `~/.weechat` on the host system, and can be re-used.

 Why OTR?
 --------